freenas/freenas-docs/userguide/sharing.rst

    +------------------------------+---------------+----------+---------------------------------------------------------------------------------------------------------------+

 .. note::
-   :name: hosts allow/deny note
+   :name: afp allow/deny note

-   If neither *Hosts Allow* or *Hosts Deny* contains an entry, then allow access.
+   If neither *Hosts Allow* or *Hosts Deny* contains an entry, then AFP share access is allowed for any host.

    If there is a *Hosts Allow* list but no *Hosts Deny* list, then only allow hosts on the *Hosts Allow* list.